dankamongmen/scblockchain/doc/json-schema.md

 Map of strings to T:
 * `refspec`: String containing TXSpec of subject LookupAuthReq
-* `patspec`: String containing TXSpec of unveiled Patient
+* `uspec`: String containing TXSpec of unveiled User
-* `symkey`: String containing hex-encoded AES key used to encrypt Patient payload.
+* `symkey`: String containing hex-encoded AES key used to encrypt User payload.

 This will be signed using the patient lookup key referenced by `refspec`, which must have its private key loaded in the catena agent.

-# NewPatientTX
+# NewUserTX

 Map of strings to T:
 * `pubkey`: String containing PEM-encode public key (user delegation auth key)